 Why this programme?

 The programme leads to a Master of Social Science (120 credits) with Information Systems as the main field of study.
-After one year it may also be possible to obtain a Master of Social Science (60 credits).

 The programme is offered in Uppsala and teaching consists of lectures, lessons, and seminars, which are all taught in English.
 More practically oriented teaching is laboratory lessons and supervision of assignments and essays.